YetWhen/Hayden_ROS2_demo/README.md

 after install ros2, may also need to run
 `sudo apt install ros-humble-gazebo*` (include the *)
 Then run the following env source command or add to ~/.bashrc
 `source /usr/share/gazebo/setup.bash`
 ### to access the firstROS2_ws workspace
 if ROS2_demo diretory is installed in home diretory, otherwise change ~ to the address to ROS2_demo
 `source <PATH_TO>/ROS2_demo/firstROS2_ws/install/setup.bash`
 `firstROS2_ws` can be replaced to the folder name of other workspace
+### for turtlebot3_ws
+use the following command to select which model of turtlebot to use for simulation
+`export TURTLEBOT3_MODEL=waffle`

 ### for c++ ros2 library reference (VSCode user)
 the #include "<ANY_ROS2_LIBRARY_OR_INTERFACE>" maynot be recognised by IDE gramma check
 `ctrl`+`shift`+`P` -> search for "C/C++ Edit Configuration JSON"